-I did something awful.
-I feel ashamed.
-If you know me, you’re probably expecting a joke or a silly pun right about now.
+I told a lie about my child.
+You’re probably expecting a joke or a silly pun right about that.
 Not today.
-I feel like a heel.

-All the while, a young female clerk was casting glances our way.
-At the check out, that same clerk was organizing the magazines.
+All the while a young female clerk was casting glances our way.
+Later at the checkout that same clerk was organizing the magazines.
 She asked, “How old is she?”
-An innocent question, but I hate it nonetheless.
+An innocent question, but one I’ve come to hate nonetheless.
 I understand why people ask.
 ALL THE TIME.
-They’re simply trying to figure Avery out.
-She looks five, but acts much younger.
-“How old is she?” is an attempt to make sense of this disparity.
+They’re just trying to figure Avery out.
+She looks her age-ish physically, but her social graces and immature speech patterns make her appear much, much younger.
+“How old is she?” is an attempt to make sense of the disparity.

 “How old is she?” asked the clerk.
 “She’s four,” I answered.

 I told her my daughter is four when she’s bloody well five.
 I didn’t just make a mistake.
 I’m fully aware of her age.
 I just made a birthday cake with five candles to mark the occasion.
 She’s five years old.